Everyone knows the value of Kanban in terms of product management, so we added our take on the well-known Kanban methodology.

 What Is Kanban Methodology?

-Kanban is defined as a software development process within the agile framework that focuses on limiting the amount of work-in-progress (WIP) at any given time.
+Kanban methodology is a software development process within the agile framework that focuses on limiting the amount of work-in-progress (WIP) at any given time.

-The goal of this development process is ensure a smooth iterative (agile) workflow pipeline and to limit the amount of backlogs that may arise due to excessive pressure on the pipeline or other issues that need to be quickly identified and resolved.
+Its purpose is to ensure a smooth iterative (agile) workflow pipeline.
+It also helps to limit the number of backlogs that may arise due to excessive pressure on the channel or other issues you need to identify and resolve quickly.

-The basic disciplinary concepts that make Kanban a successful work management formula, can be applied in software as well as other fields.
+You can apply the basic disciplinary concepts that make Kanban a successful work management formula in software and other fields.

-The first Kanban system was developed by industrial engineer and business man Taiichi Ohno for Toyota automotive in Japan during the 1940s.
+The first Kanban system was developed by an industrial engineer and businessman Taiichi Ohno for Toyota automotive in Japan during the 1940s.

-It was created as a simple planning system to control and manage work and inventory at every stage of production optimally.
+Kanban was a simple planning system to optimally control and manage work and inventory at every production stage.

-One of the main reasons the Kanban was developed was due to the inadequate productivity and efficiency of Toyota compared to it’s American counter parts at the time.
+One of the main reasons for the kanban development was Toyota’s inadequate productivity and efficiency compared to its American counterparts at the time.

-Now, the term Kanban itself, pronounced “kahn-bahn,” is a Japanese word which means visual signal or card.
-The Kanban system works on the concept of “Visual Management” and limits work-in-processes to avoid bottlenecks.
+Now, the term Kanban itself, pronounced “Kahn-Bahn,” is a Japanese word that means visual signal or card.
+The Kanban system works on “Visual Management” and limits work-in-processes to avoid bottlenecks.

-Unlike other workflow management methods, Kanban is about evolution, not revolution, meaning that it rests on the fundamental truth that you must know where you are before you can get to your desired destination.
+Unlike other workflow management methods, Kanban is about evolution, not revolution.
+It rests on the fundamental truth that you must know where you are before getting to your desired destination.

 The beauty of this method is that you can apply a Kanban to virtually any type of work that follows a repeatable process.